Rocky Mountain Holidays - General Terms and Conditions

 15. Travel Documents [eDocs]

 Your travel documents [eDocs], will be emailed out to you as soon as your final payment has been received.
-If your final payment is received before April of the year you are travelling, then you will receive your documents in the middle March.
+If your final payment is received before April of the year you are travelling, then you will receive your documents in March (if available).
 Guests will be advised of their Kamloops, Quesnel or Whistler accommodation upon check-in at the departure station.

 16. Rail Connections